clarisli/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image5]

-Here are the traffic sign images each with its corresponding class id.
+Here are the traffic sign images each with its corresponding class ID.
 ![alt text][image6]

 You can refer to [signnames.csv](./signnames.csv) for the name of each traffic sign.